-There are four types of mood episodes in bipolar disorder: mania, hypomania, depression, and mixed episodes.
-Manic phases with elevated mood, drive and restlessness alternate with severe depressive episodes with sadness, lethargy, and loss of self-esteem.
-The episodes can appear few times per year, rarely once in few years.
+Manic phases with elevated mood, drive, and restlessness alternate with severe depressive episodes with sadness, lethargy, and loss of self-esteem.
+The episodes can appear a few times per year, rarely once in a few years.

-Treatment of bipolar disorder, especially in cases with rare episodes, might lead to a full cure without the need of ongoing medication.
+Treatment for bipolar disorder, especially in cases with rare episodes, might lead to a full cure without the need of ongoing medication.
 However, in most of the cases bipolar disorder requires life-long psychiatric treatment with medication and complementary treatment with psychotherapy and sociotherapy.

 The current psychiatric diagnostic manuals, ICD 10 and DSM V, describe two types of bipolar disorder